Biden marks Labor Day in Philadelphia amid summer of strikes

-(NewsNation) — Touting himself as the most pro-union president in American history, President Joe Biden celebrates Labor Day by speaking to sheet metal workers in Philadelphia.
+(NewsNation) — Touting himself as the most pro-union president in American history, President Joe Biden celebrated Labor Day in Philadelphia, speaking to sheet metal workers.

+Biden praised union members and the middle class, saying unions built the middle class, and the middle class built the economy.

+“We are celebrating jobs — good paying jobs.
+Jobs you can raise a family on.
+Union jobs,” Biden said.

 For the past few months, the U.S. has witnessed what some describe as the summer of strikes.